 * To select multiple countries or surveys highlight an option in blue then hold down the ctrl key on your keyboard before making a second selection.
 You should satisfy yourself that your chosen surveyor is competent to do your job.

-There are numerous causes of fire but the most relevant to ferries are:
+There are numerous causes of fire but the most relevant ones to ferries are:

 – Electrical defects, such as overloaded electrical equipment, damaged cables and poorly formed connections. – Electrical faults in vehicles, especially when engines are hot/running.
 Reefer containers are major sources of fire.